 - Weakness and stiffness progressing to your trunk, then your arms, hands, tongue and jaw

-- Hoarseness, reduced rate of speaking, slurred speech and drooling as the facial muscles weaken
+- Hoarseness, as well as slowed, slurred speech and drooling as the facial muscles weaken

-- Difficulties with swallowing and breathing late in the disease
+- Difficulties with swallowing and occasionally breathing late in the disease

 Less commonly, PLS begins in your tongue or hands and then progresses down your spinal cord to your legs.